Bottlenose dolphins are found in most of the World’s coastal areas.

 Lusseau D. 2003.
 The emergent properties of a dolphin social network.
 Proceedings of the Royal Society of London B 270 S1: S186-S188.

-Lusseau D., Schneider K., Boisseau O.J., Haase P., Slooten E. & Dawson S.M.
+Lusseau, D., Schneider, K., Boisseau, O.J., Haase, P., Slooten, E. & Dawson, S.M.
 2003.
-The bottlenose dolphin community of Doubtful Sound features a large proportion of longlasting associations.
+The bottlenose dolphin community of Doubtful Sound features a large proportion of long-lasting associations.
+Can geographic isolation explain this unique trait?
 Behavioral Ecology and Sociobiology 54(4): 396-405.

-Lusseau D. 2003.
-The effects of tour boats on the behavior of bottlenose dolphins: Using Markov chains to model anthropogenic impacts.
+Lusseau, D. 2003.
+Effects of tour boats on the behavior of bottlenose dolphins: using Markov chains to model anthropogenic impacts.
 Conservation Biology 17(6): 1785-1793.

 Lusseau D. 2003.
-Male and female bottlenose dolphins have different strategies to avoid interactions with tour boats in Doubtful Sound, New Zealand.
+Male and female bottlenose dolphins (Tursiops sp.) have different strategies to avoid interactions with tour boats in Doubtful Sound, New Zealand.
 Marine Ecology Progress Series 257: 267-274.